Everyone has their “go-to books”. Well-worn and constantly referenced.

 - Dirty Rotten Strategies: How We Trick Ourselves and Others into Solving the Wrong Problems Precisely, by Ian Mitroff and Abraham Silvers

 How you define a problem determines how you solve it.
-The more complicated the problem, the more care should be taken in defining it.
+The more complicated it is, the more carefully it should be taken in defining it.

 Psychology